What Happens If I Get Into a Car Accident With an Out of State Driver?

 If your accident did not result in a serious injury, defined by New York law, you simply need to file a no-fault claim under your own policy.
 The insurance carrier will want information about the accident and evidence of your medical treatment before making a settlement offer.

 It is a good idea to speak with a personal injury lawyer before settling any claim.
 Your attorney will look for any indication that you could meet the serious injury threshold and also look out for your rights as you enter a binding settlement agreement.

 If your injury is deemed serious– or you incurred more than $50,000 in economic damages, you may file a lawsuit against the other party.

 The other party’s insurance coverage does not determine whether they are legally responsible for your losses, but it does determine how likely you are to collect damages.
 For example, if the at-fault driver is uninsured and has no collectible assets, you may need to pursue an uninsured motorist claim under your own policy to receive compensation.

-Speak with a personal injury attorney to discuss the route you need to take to collect against the negligent driver.
+Speak with an uninsured motorist accident attorney to discuss the route you need to take to collect against the negligent driver.
 They can also determine the following: which court has jurisdiction, the filing deadlines that apply, whether there are any other potentially liable parties you should include, and other essential factors.

 Contact Douglas & London Today

 An out-of-state driver is just one of many factors that can unexpectedly complicate your car accident claim.
 Get expert advice from someone who has seen this and many other situations before.

 Call Douglas & London today– to speak with our New York City personal injury lawyers about your rights and responsibilities.
 We proudly serve New Yorkers and offer free, confidential consultations to help you decide before making a commitment.